andrewthebold/gentle/README.md

 ## About _Gentle_'s Brand

-While Gentle's design and code are now publicly available, I am unlikely to transfer the [gentle.app](https://gentle.app/) domain name or endorse any product based on this work.
+While Gentle's design and code are now publicly available, I am unlikely to transfer the [gentle.app](https://gentle.app/) domain name or endorse any product claiming to be "Gentle".

-You are welcome to reuse any of this code (please follow the LICENSE), but I recommend you choose a different product name to differentiate yourself.
+You are welcome to reuse any of this code, but I recommend you choose a different product name to differentiate yourself.
 Not a requirement by any means, but it's probably a good move to set expectations of new ownership.

 ## Need help?

 I am no longer actively supporting Gentle.
-Helping people interested in using this work is not my priority.

 You are welcome to reach me at [hi@andrewlee.design](mailto:hi@andrewlee.design), but I may be slow to respond and/or decline your request.